firemodels/fds/Utilities/PyroGraph/docs/ReadMe.txt

 - Plot_Max, the maximum axis value for both x and y axis.

-- %error, the calculated experimental error for bounding the quantity scatter data.
+- Sigma_2_E, the calculated experimental error for bounding the quantity scatter data.

 - Title_Position, where the title should be located on the plot.
 This is a pair of values that represent the percent of the x and y axis range from 0 to 1.
 Ex.
 If the axis range is 0 to 200, and you want the title text to start at 10 x and 185 y the pair of values in this field would be [0.05,0.925] which is [(10/200),(185/200)].